Maahygrah/web3-onchain-log/README.md

 * **Premium vs. Discount Zones:** An analysis rule using a Fibonacci retracement tool to divide a price range at the 50% equilibrium level.
 Buying in the discount zone (below 50%) offers lower risk, while selling occurs in the premium zone (above 50%).

+* **Ambiguous** (adjective): Open to more than one interpretation; having a double meaning or unclear direction. *Example:* "To avoid user confusion, community rules must never be ambiguous during complex testnet distributions."